secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 * This leave may also be taken to support a child who has experienced domestic violence as long as they live with the team member for some of the time.
 * A person is affected by family violence if they are a person against whom any other person is inflicting, or has inflicted family violence, and/or a person with whom there ordinarily or periodically resides a child against whom any other person is inflicting or has inflicted, family violence.
 * Team members may also request [short-term flexible working arrangements](https://www.employment.govt.nz/leave-and-holidays/domestic-violence-leave/short-term-flexible-working/) for up to 2 months.
 * This leave runs concurrently with GitLab PTO.
-Team members should notify the Absence team (parental-leave@gitlab.com) if they need to make use of this leave.
+Team members should notify the Absence Management team (leaves@gitlab.com) if they need to make use of this leave.
 * Team members must designate this time off as `Out Sick` in PTO by Roots to ensure that statutory entitlements are properly tracked.

 For more information regarding this policy, please reivew the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/family-violence-leave/).